John Wick (film): Other media

 John Wick Chronicles (2017) is a virtual reality (VR), first-person shooter video game based on the film for HTC Vive and Steam VR, allowing users to play as John while assassinating powerful targets.
 John Wick Hex (2019) is a tactical, third-person video game that serves as a prequel to the film; the game involves John rescuing Winston and Charon.
 The video game Fortnite added John Wick as a playable character in 2019.
 A five-issue comic book series based on the franchise was released between September 2017 and January 2018.
 The series, which was written by Greg Pak, is a prequel to John Wick, depicting John's integration into the assassin underworld.
 The book They Shouldn't Have Killed His Dog: The Complete Uncensored Ass-Kicking Oral History of John Wick, Gun Fu, and the New Age of Action (2022) by Edward Gross and Mark A. Altman, provides details of the making of the film.

+The 2025 documentary, Wick is Pain, directed by Jeffrey Doe, chronicles the making of John Wick and its sequels, highlighting the creative struggles and extensive stunt work involved.